 If you are a Sub-sub-Contractor with a written contract with the Sub-Contractor, then you must:

-Within 30 days after you start work, mail a “Notice of Identification” to the General Contractor by certified mail return receipt requested.
-We recommend that you also mail a copy to the Owner and the Sub Contractor.
+Within 30 days after you start work or before, mail a “Notice of Identification” to the general contractor by certified mail return receipt requested.
+We recommend that you also mail a copy to the owner and the sub-contractor.

-Timely record your Notice of Contract at the appropriate Registry after the signing of the written contract, before or after the completion date stated in your written contract, regardless whether you finished the work in the written contract.
+Timely record your notice of contract at the appropriate registry after the signing of the written contract, before or after the completion date stated in your written contract, regardless of whether you finished the work in the written contract.

 Within the time set forth in the statute you must sue in the appropriate court.

 This law creates several other pitfalls.
 To learn more about how the Massachusetts mechanic’s lien law can help you collect your commercial debts, Call 508-620-6900, send an email the experienced mechanic’s liens lawyers at the Law Offices of Alan M. Cohen LLC.